 We know, we know.
 You’re shocked.
 We are absolutely avid Disney-goers.
 But don’t cross Universals off of your list!
 With the addition of Harry Potter World and Super Mario World, Universals is worth the visit.
 Click here for tickets.

 One disclaimer for USH: if you suffer from motion sickness, many of the rides may trigger it.
 We found that a good 90% of the rides rely on digital video and simulations, which definitely triggered my motion sickness (something I never had until I got pregnant with my daughter… woohoo motherhood 🙄).
 By the end of the day, this was definitely a problem.
 Also, side note, we got sprayed or spritzed on almost every ride, so if you straighten your hair… well, just don’t.
 Waste of half an hour!

 This one had an interesting mix of flight simulation screen and animatronics.
 I’m a sensitive soul and I found the Acromantula and Dementors to be too much for me and had to close my eyes 🙈 as they were quite intense.
-(I mean, who WOULDN’T be freaked out by a giant spider coming to attack you and floating demons trying to suck out your soul?)
+I mean, who WOULDN’T be freaked out by a giant spider coming to attack you and floating demons trying to suck out your soul?
 With the circular screens and motion, this ride triggered my motion sickness (again… thank you motherhood for giving me that “gift”).
 I also shut my eyes for most of this ride.
 I was done at the first spider-sighting.
 The Dementors were huge.
 I’m also typically pretty bullet proof when it comes to motion sickness.
 This ride made me feel sick.

 Moving on… when you get off of the ride, you exit into a store called Filch’s Emporium of Confiscated Goods… and if you are in some way representing your Hogwarts House, you can find an employee in your House Colours and they will teach you your House’s secret handshake!